janhq/server/docs/CROSS_PLATFORM_TESTING.md

 ### Windows-Specific

+1. **Git Bash Shell**: GitHub Actions Windows runners use Git bash (`/usr/bin/bash`) instead of PowerShell or CMD for make commands.
+All Makefile paths use forward slashes for cross-platform compatibility, as they work in bash, PowerShell, and CMD.

-1. **Make Output Suppression**: Some `make` commands show only quoted strings due to Windows shell redirection differences.
+2. **Make Output Suppression**: Some `make` commands show only quoted strings due to Windows shell redirection differences.
 Functionality works correctly despite cosmetic output issues.

 2. **Path Separators**: Windows uses backslashes (`\`) in paths.
 The Makefile uses `ifeq ($(OS),Windows_NT)` branches to handle this.